JohnDale02/HoloLens-Collaborative-Mixed-Reality/README.md

 #### Remarks

-We also provided our own custom scripts.
-ALl other scripts in the images can be obtained through the listed packages.
+We provided two custom scripts.
+All other scripts in the images can be obtained through the listed packages.